 “This is an enormously exciting opportunity for the sector, and we are delighted to be working with Dr Patel and the PRINCIPLE trial on this project.”

 To read more from Chemist and Druggist please select the link below.

 Pharmacuetical Services Negotiation Committee

-The Pharmaceutical Services Negotiating Committee have added their voice to those encouraging those pharmacies which have an interest, to help support and sign post the the PRINCIPLE Trial.
+The Pharmaceutical Services Negotiating Committee has added their voice to those encouraging pharmacies which have an interest, to help support and sign post the the PRINCIPLE Trial.

-As a key voice in pharmacy they are well aware that there is huge potential in mobilising pharmacists as a resource to help deliver the information and support to the heart of local communities across the UK.
+As a key voice in pharmacy it is well aware that there is huge potential in mobilising pharmacists as a resource to help deliver the information and support to the heart of local communities across the UK.